 |Log In | Sign Up | Lost Password|

-by Elaine Newington Ward :: Contact :: Portfolio
+by Elaine Newington Ward :: You need to be a member to contact artists →Join :: Portfolio

 I have imposed the recognisable on the abstract to create conflict and anxiety referencing the ubiquitous nature of artistic critique and statement.
 Anxiety is propounded by the realisation that the creative statement has stifled and suffocated the neonate to the point of obliteration.
 The predominant, palpable statement is unable to extricate its own self-concerned zoetic aspiration, to the extent of physically surmounting the integument of the new work and disconcertingly conjoining infanticide with internment.
-In this sequestered world the caudal appendage is oscillating the canine mammal.